signavio/backbone-rel/README.md

 ## References vs. Embeddings

-backbone-relations extends Backbone by two concepts that allow applications to represent relationships between models: references and embeddings.
+backbone-relations extends Backbone by two concepts that allow applications to model relationships between models: references and embeddings.
 These concepts are inspired by the MongoDB data modeling in terms of embedded and referenced documents (http://docs.mongodb.org/manual/core/data-modeling-introduction/).